Torger Motland

-Torger Motland (born 26 March 1985 in Hommersåk) is a Norwegian football striker who currently plays for Riska FK.
+Torger Motland (born 26 March 1985) is a Norwegian football striker who currently plays for Riska FK.
 His previous clubs include Viking, Stavanger, Bryne, Mandalskameratene, FH Hafnarfjörður and Ålgård.

 He started his career in Riska, and also played youth football for Sandnes Ulf and Viking.
 His first senior club was Bryne, on loan from Viking.

 When he was in Viking he was used as a substitute in one game in Norwegian Premier League.